 Not everyone is comfortable talking about or trying regenerative landscape management practices – but there are many who are and they are also willing to share ideas and provide support.
 These communities are an invaluable resource.

 A healthy soil underlies everything – literally.
 Learn about soil and seek to restore its physical, mineral and biological balance.
-Start with increasing organic matter to produce soil organic carbon.
+Start with increasing organic matter to build soil organic carbon and stimulate biological activity.
+Minimise soil disturbance and keep soil permanently covered with vegetation or crop residue.

-Groundcover and vegetation not only protects the soil from erosion and loss, but also builds more soil.
-Manage your stock and landscape to ensure pastures have adequate rest and recovery to thrive.
+Groundcover and vegetation not only protect the soil from erosion and loss, but also build more soil.
+A diversity of vegetation provides resilience against climate variation and minimises the impact of pests and weeds.
+Manage your stock and landscape to ensure pastures have adequate rest and recovery time to thrive.

 Maximise production on the best performing areas of the property first.
 Use additional income to invest in poorer performing areas without compromising cashflow.